spencerthayer/CLI-PHP-CYOA-Game/readme.md

   php game.php --debug
   ```

-  - This will display internal processing messages, helpful for troubleshooting or understanding the game's operations.
+  - This will display internal processing messages in the console and write detailed logs to `data/debug_log.txt`, helpful for troubleshooting or understanding the game's operations.

 - **Combine Flags**